- If your Wi-Fi is not working after the Windows update, it is probably due to driver problems.

-- Left click or tap on the “OK” button to close the window.
+- Left-click or tap on the OK button to close the window.

-- Left click or tap on the “Power Management” tab situated in the upper side of this window.
+- Select the Power Management tab situated on the upper side of this window.

-- Uncheck the box next to “Allow the computer to turn off this device”
+- Uncheck Allow the computer to turn off this device, then press Ok.

 - Close every window you opened so far.